Last Modified: 2023-11-07 08:41:22.239

 3) How many Subbasins are there in the basin model?
 Why do some of the subbasins have a drainage area larger than 5 square miles?

 There are 17 subbasins when using a default stream threshold of 5 square miles.
 The stream threshold does not necessary translate to subbasin area.
 HEC-HMS will only identify streams that exceed a drainage area of 5 square miles.
 Subbasins are then delineated for each stream segment.
 Long, skinny watersheds might not have any tributaries that exceed the drainage area threshold; therefore, there could be a large area with no reach segments.
-Look at the Stump Creek watershed.
-The Identified Stream layer has a stream segment starting at 5 square miles, but there are no additional reach segments until the Confluence with the East Branch Mahoning Creek.
+Look at the Stump Creek watershed (Subbasin 1).
+The Identified Stream layer has a stream segment starting at 5 square miles, but there are no additional reach segments until the Confluence with the East Branch Mahoning Creek at Junction J4.

 Download the final project files here: